 All of the children are supervised at lunchtimes by our Meal-Time Assistants, who encourage them to eat the food they are given (from home or school) and to have good table manners.
 The MTAs also supervise the children when they go out to play.

 There is an afternoon break of ten minutes for children in KS1, and school ends at 3:30pm.
 The staff escort the children to the gate and make sure that they are safely collected.
 The children know that they do not leave the playground until they can see the person who is collecting them.
-If you are a little late picking up from school, your child will wait safely in their classroom until you arrive.
+If you are a little late picking up from school, your child will wait safely in their classroom with the teacher until you arrive.